 Jens Hönerhoff is energy and process engineer and works since 2007 as senior environmental specialist for the DEG – Deutsche Investitions- und Entwicklungsgesellschaft mbH, the private sector development financing branch of the KfW group.
 As vice president for sustainability he is inter alia responsible for the development of the WWF-DEG “Water Risk Filter”, the mapping tool for water risks.

 Click here to visit the website of DEG – Deutsche Investitions- und Entwicklungsgesellschaft mbH.

 Prof Gernot Klepper Ph.D.

 Gernot Klepper is an economist and received his Ph.D. in Agricultural Economics.
 He is a senior researcher at the Kiel Institute for the World Economy where he was for many years head of the Department “Environmental and Resource Economics”.
-Besides his research activities on climate change, energy, and land use issues he was and still is involved in numerous advisory functions such chair of the National Committee for Global Change Research (NKGCF) of the German Research Foundation (DFG), deputy chairman of the German Climate Consortium (DKK), the association of the leading climate research institutes in Germany, and Chair of the board of International Sustainability & Carbon Certification (ISCC) or Chair of the Scientific Advisory Board of the Helmholtz-Center for Environmental Research (UFZ).
+Besides his research activities on climate change, energy, and land use issues, he was and still is involved in numerous advisory functions such as being the chair of the National Committee for Global Change Research (NKGCF) of the German Research Foundation (DFG), deputy chairman of the German Climate Consortium (DKK), the association of the leading climate research institutes in Germany, chair of the board of International Sustainability & Carbon Certification (ISCC) as well as chair of the Scientific Advisory Board of the Helmholtz-Center for Environmental Research (UFZ).